sjsrey/narsc16/install.md

-# Spatial Data Analysis with PySAL: NARSC 2016
+# Install Instruction: PySAL @NARSC 2016

 I am looking forward to our workshop this coming Wednesday.